paulcpederson/blog/contents/articles/swiss-topo-maps/index.md

   The National maps were used from 1938 and are still used today.
 </p>

-The National Maps of Switzerland are a set of official map series designed, edited and distributed by Swisstopo, the Swiss Federal Office of Topography.
-Each map series is based on an oblique, conformal, cylindrical projection (Mercator projection), with a Swiss Coordinate system (CH1903 +).
-All maps are updated in a complete cycle of about six years.
-In 1938, the Federal Office of Topography started issuing new map sheets, which were intended to succeed the old Dufour and Siegfried Maps.
-They first appeared in 1:50,000 scale, and from 1952 also in 1:25,000 scale.
-In addition, further generalisations were made in smaller scales.
-In each scale, the whole of Switzerland was covered.
-In 1979, with the issuance of the last 1:25,000 scale sheet, the work was completed.
+Made by Swisstopo, each national map is based on the Mercator projection.
+Introduced in 1938, the maps are constantly being updated so every map receives updates at least once every six years.
+First, they were 1:50,000 scale.
+1:25,000 scale was introduced in 1952.
+The colors for the National Maps are especially beautiful and communicative.
+Contour lines are evident, but not overpowering.